-Data on livestock numbers are usually reported in the national agricultural statistics of most countries, and are also available from FAOSTAT.
+Data on livestock numbers is usually reported in the national agricultural statistics of most countries, and also available from FAOSTAT.
 It is usually of reasonable quality.
 Using this data in combination with the average roughage intake of grazing animals, the demand for grazed biomass (and other roughage) can be estimated.
 Note that daily biomass intake through grazing depends on the age and live weight of the animal, animal productivity (e.g. weight gain, milk yield), and the feeding system (e.g. feed composition).
 It may therefore vary considerably within one species, depending on the prevalent livestock production systems.
 The procedure described here is a simplified version of a feed balance model used in estimates of global biomass harvest (see Krausmann et al. (2008) and Krausmann et al. (2013) for a description of a more detailed feed balances).
 Table 2.3 shows the range of roughage uptake by livestock species in different production systems and Table 2.4 shows averages for various livestock species for different world regions.
+The values refer to air dry weight (i.e. at a moisture content of 15 per cent), and take into consideration that part of the overall feed demand is met by market feed and crop residues.
+The share of market feed and crop residues in feed, (on a dry matter basis, average across all species) ranges between 5 and 50 per cent.
+The coefficients in Table 2.3 and Table 2.4 can be used to calculate total roughage requirement for each species of roughage consuming livestock (equation (5)).